fluxcd/flagger/docs/gitbook/install/install-flagger.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-{% hint style="info" %}
-On uninstall the Flagger CRD will not be removed.
-Deleting the CRD will make Kubernetes remove all the objects owned by the CRD like Istio virtual services, Kubernetes deployments and ClusterIP services.
+> **Note** that on uninstall the Canary CRD will not be removed.
+Deleting the CRD will make Kubernetes remove all the objects owned by Flagger like Istio virtual services, Kubernetes deployments and ClusterIP services.
-{% endhint %}

-If you want to remove all the objects created by Flagger you have delete the canary CRD with kubectl:
+If you want to remove all the objects created by Flagger you have delete the Canary CRD with kubectl:

 ```text
 kubectl delete crd canaries.flagger.app